 BEST PRACTICE #5: RELATE TO THEIR EMOTIONS

 You know who your buyer personas are, now it’s time to appeal to their emotions.
-Are they feeling: Envy?
+Are they feeling envious?
 Appeal to their FOMO (fear of missing out) with your product or service.
 Self-conscious?
 Make them feel confident.
-Lazy?
+Do they feel lazy?
 Showcase convenience.

 BEST PRACTICE #6: TALK THEIR TALK

 Similarly, you should speak the lingo of your readers.
 Are you a highly technical business selling top-of-the-line tools and equipment?
 Throw in the technical jargon necessary to position your brand as an industry leader.
 Are you a daycare center?
 Keep it conversational, playful and informative without being overwhelming.
 The rule of thumb is to think “search”, not SEO.